Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside negative
 >
->  There is an **EXTERNAL ACTIVITY** sections in the worksheet, which will be executed within the **GitHub Codespace** terminal.
+>  There is an **EXTERNAL ACTIVITY** section in the worksheet, which will be executed within the **GitHub Codespace** terminal.
 Details in the next steps.
 >

 ### INFO: Snowpipe Streaming Ingest Client SDK

-Snowflake provides an [Ingest Client SDK](https://mvnrepository.com/artifact/net.snowflake/snowflake-ingest-sdk) in Java that allows applications, such as Kafka, to streaming rowset data into a Snowflake table at low latency.
+Snowflake provides an [Ingest Client SDK](https://mvnrepository.com/artifact/net.snowflake/snowflake-ingest-sdk) in Java that allows applications, such as Kafka, to stream rows of data into a Snowflake table at low latency.

 <img src="assets/data-load-snowpipe-streaming.png" />